 As telco clients, Yoigo users are used to talking to their company on the phone.
 Many still require telephonic assistance to complete their purchases.
-Most times, they simply call to verify the information available on the web or looking for more personal advice.
-Unfortunately, call centres are usually busy, causing long waits to the user and high costs for the company.
+Most times, they simply call to verify information that is available on the web or because they are looking for more personal advice.
+Unfortunately, call centers are usually busy.
+This cases long waits for our users and high costs for the company.
 We wanted to explore voice user interfaces to assist our web users and personalise their experience.

 Let’s start… by the beginning

 We defined the use cases that best fitted this channel based on the following criteria:

 - The interaction already exists as a human-to-human conversation and it is relatively brief, with short ramifications.

 - Users might have to navigate a lot to gather complete this interaction on the web.

 - Users might want to multitask while completing this interaction.

 Research.
 Looking into real conversations